 Election Day is a public holiday for citizens in only some states to elect their public officials into a variety of governmental offices.
-This holiday occurs on the Tuesday following the first Monday in November.
+This holiday occurs every second year.

 |2018||6 Nov||Tue||General Election Day||DE, HI, IL, IN, LA, MD,|

 MI, MT, NJ, NY & RI